WebOfTrust/WOT-terms/howto/create-terms-link-table.md

 An hour of footage can take days to decipher and document.
 Again, be sure it's worth it.

-### Use Youtube to subtitle the resource
+### Use a video platform to subtitle the resource

-Upload the video to Youtube.
+Upload the video to for example Youtube.
 Choose the right confidentiality and Youtube will start to create subtitles automatically. *Download* the subtitle-file to your local machine once it's ready: a `.sbv` file.
+Mind the copy rights of your video platform.

 ### Edit subtitles